What is a ketamine addiction?

 When taken in higher doses, Ketamine may depress the central nervous system.
 This can reduce the level of oxygen that gets to the brain, heart and other muscles, and may even cause death and before this point you need Ketamine Addiction Treatment.

 The Ketamine sold at clubs may be mixed with other drugs, which in combination could make it even more dangerous.
 Combining Ketamine with alcohol or other sedatives can be fatal.

 Driving or operating machinery while under the influence of Ketamine Addiction, or any drug, increases the risk of physical injury to the user, and increases the risk of injury to others.

 What are the long-term effects of using Ketamine?

 Since there has been little research about the long-term, non-medical use of Ketamine, the long-term effects are not known.
 Of all the Ketamine effects the most sought after is this feeling of disassociation.
 With the acquisition of this feeling come many consequences and ending up in a ketamine rehab clinic

 If the user continues use to the point of “k-hole” (see above) they can begin to do irreparable damage.
 You need Ketamine Addiction Treatment.
 The perforation in their consciousness can become permanent.
 This then creates a neurosis that is inescapable, which leads to periodic episodes of complete consciousness perforation.
 If this continues the person can become insane beyond psychological assistance.

 Get help with a ketamine detox, rehab or treatment

 Is ketamine a problem for you?
 Are you considering drug rehab or drug detox to help overcome your problem?
+Drug addiction can cause long term damage to physical health, mental health and relationships.
 Get in touch with one of our drug councillors who will be happy to assist you in making the right decision.
 0800 234 3825.